 Address the following questions associated with the US claim that Mexico breached the IMS of treatment for aliens.
-Write it up as though it were a genuine contentious case decision by the ICJ, and you were writing the opinion for a unanimous court.
-Refer to court decisions we have read for a proper format.
+Write it up as though it were a genuine contentious case decision by the PCIJ, and you were writing the opinion for a unanimous court.
+Refer to court decisions we have read (and those of the PCIJ) for a proper format.
 Here are some (of the many) questions that you must consider.